davidparkercodes/game/PLANS ARCHIVE/Building-Selection-Hud-Refactor-Plan.md

-# Building Selection HUD Refactor Plan
+# Building Selection HUD Refactor Plan ✅ **COMPLETED**

 **Goal**: Refactor TowerSelectionHud to BuildingSelectionHud for general building types, and add audio feedback for selection/deselection.

+**Status**: ✅ **ALL PHASES COMPLETED SUCCESSFULLY**

+**Summary**: The refactor has been successfully completed with all 6 phases implemented.
+The system now uses `BuildingSelectionHud` instead of `TowerSelectionHud`, includes audio feedback for selection/deselection, and maintains full compatibility with existing game systems.
+All hardcoded references have been eliminated and the configuration-driven architecture has been preserved.

 ## Execution Instructions